wso2/docs-is/en/includes/guides/api-authorization.md

 5. Click **+ Add Scope**.
 Note that you can add multiple scopes according to your requirements.

-6. Click **Next** and enable **Requires authorization** if the users consuming your API should be authorized before they get access, else you can proceed without an authorization policy.
+6. Click **Next** and enable **Requires authorization** if the users should be authorized to use the API, or you proceed without an authorization policy.

 7. Click **Finish** to complete the API resource registration.

-## Authorize the API resources for an app
+## Authorize apps to consume API resources

-!!! note
-    Before you register any APIs in the organization (root), **Management APIs** and **Organization APIs** are already exist.
-To learn more about the features and endpoint of the Management and Organization API, see [API section]({{base_path}}/apis/).

-Once you have registered API resources in your organization, you can authorize applications in your organization to access those API resources.
-This is done by connecting the API resources to the relevant applications.
-Users of an application will have access to the API resource depending on the authorization settings you have configured.
-If an API resource requires authorization, RBAC will be applied before granting users access.
+Applications, by default, do not have authorization to consume APIs.
+Administrators can authorize applications to use selected APIs so that users logging into the application will have access to that API resource.
+If an API resource requires authorization, RBAC will be applied before granting access to users.

-{{ product_name }} allows administrators to connect API resources to applications.
-To authorize an API resource for an application:
+To authorize an application to consume an API resource:

 1. On the {{ product_name }} Console, go to **Applications**.

-2. Select the application to which you wish to authorize the registered API resource and go to **API Authorization**.
+2. Select the application and go to its **API Authorization** tab.

     !!! warning
-        Note that you cannot authorize API resources for a SAML application.
+        You cannot authorize API resources for a SAML application.

-3. Click **+ Authorize an API Resource**.
+3. Click **Authorize an API Resource**.

 4. Enter the following details:
     <table>